Promises and Secrets

 So, how can we ignore it?

 Why is it that we "Christians", especially in America, think that we are so special that we are not required to show faith in God and His word, but only have to "have faith" or "believe in" Jesus to be saved?
-Can we really, as you hear more and more in the "emerging churches", just ignore the laws of God?
+Can we really, as you hear more and more in the "emerging churches", just ignore the laws of God if you love Jesus?
 I mean, really, what's the difference?
 Isn't Jesus also God?

 Christians today think that we are so special to God that He will freely just give us all the blessings He forced Israelites to earn through obedience.
 Earn?
 Yes.
 Not earn as in wages for work performed, but by demonstrating by their lives that they are on His side and not off on their own.
 These modern Christians forget that the only reason He uses us Gentiles is to get the Israelites back on track.
 You can read all about it in Romans 9 through 11.